syncfusion-content/uwp-docs/uwp/Map/KML-Shapes-Rendered-in-SubShapeFileLayer.md

 ---
 layout: post
-title: KML Shapes Rendered in SubShapeFileLayer for SfMaps control | Syncfusion
+title: KML Shapes in SubShapeFileLayer | Syncfusion
 description: Learn how to render KML shapes in a SubShapeFileLayer using the Syncfusion UWP SfMap control and configure the KML file as an embedded resource.
 platform: uwp
 control: SfMaps